 Before offering our own bilingual behavioral health services, the last bilingual counselor who served the general Spanish-speaking population had left the region in 2017.
 Vecinos bridged the gap by interpreting for mental health appointments.
 In January 2019, we began behavioral health services at our static weekly clinic and have since been actively working to also include services on the mobile clinic for migrant farmworkers.

 Half of the farmworkers identify as food insecure in North Carolina (https://academic.oup.com/jn/article/136/10/2638/4746709).
-Compacted by fear, discrimination, transportation, and language, many farmworkers do not access existing food banks, which is why Vecinos shifted its food pantry to a once-a-month client-driven, autonomous experience.
-In the past year, we have served 924 farmworkers and their families in a safe, bilingual, welcoming space.
+Compacted by fear, discrimination, transportation, and language, many farmworkers do not access existing food banks.
+Vecinos offers one-time and on-going assistance to patients who screen for food insecurity, as well as those who self-identify.

 Cullowhee Methodist Church is our sponsoring agency for our food bank, providing funding for purchases and space for food storage, as well as the congregation’s support in building non-perishable food bags.